Residential Zoning

 9. RE AND RD ZONES: LARGER LOT STANDARDS

-Several Westside neighborhoods, particularly in Bel Air, Pacific Palisades, and Brentwood, are zoned RE (Residential Estate) rather than R1.
+Several Westside neighborhoods, particularly in Pacific Palisades, Bel Air, and Brentwood, are zoned RE (Residential Estate) rather than R1.
 The RE zone is subdivided by minimum lot size: RE9 (9,000 square feet), RE11 (11,000 square feet), RE15 (15,000 square feet), RE20 (20,000 square feet), and RE40 (40,000 square feet).
 These zones carry their own FAR limits, setback requirements, and height restrictions that differ from R1.

 RE zones generally have lower FARs than R1.
 The base BMO ratios for non-hillside, non-coastal RE properties range from 0.35 (RE15 through RE40) to 0.40 (RE9, RE11).
 Side yards are wider: 10% of lot width (minimum 5 feet, maximum 10 feet) for RE15, compared to 5 feet minimum for R1.
 Front yards require 20% of lot depth up to 25 feet (versus 20 feet maximum in R1).